When you consider the word “strength,” what comes to mind? Hold on to that for a moment.

 - How can we build on where you are now?

-- What’s one thing that you could do to take a step in the right direction?’
-(Embedding a strengths-based approach in client conversations)
+- What’s one thing that you could do to take a step in the right direction?”

-These questions allow the social worker or related health care professional to understand the experience the client is receiving at the moment.
-In addition, it allows for conversation about their environment, needs, and their inherent resources and strengths are.
+These questions allow the social worker or related healthcare professional to understand the experience the client is having at the moment.
+In addition, they allow for conversation about their environment, needs, and inherent resources and strengths.

 The key to helping people is to have them recover and then to feel empowered and committed to the change or process that needs to happen (Pulla, 2017).
-Utilizing the strength-based approach – social workers have found that three pertinent questions have been the most useful in getting the conversation started:
+Utilizing the strength-based approach, social workers have found that three pertinent questions have been the most useful in getting the conversation started: “What has worked for you before?
+What does not work for you?
+And what might work in the present situation for you?”
+(Pulla, 2017, p.
+97).

-Once starting the conversation between a social worker and client, four core elements can be expanded on, these include:
+Once the conversation has started, four core elements can be expanded on, including (Pulla, 2017, p.
+99):

 - People can change